-Nespresso says: A rounded cofee that is smooth and perfectly balanced.
+Nespresso says: A rounded coffee that is smooth and perfectly balanced.

 We say: Smack in the middle of the intensity range is the Melozio.
 It uses a blend of Brazilian and Central Arabicas, using a split roast.
 The Brazilian Bourbon is said to have rich, cereal notes; the separate roast of the Central American Arabica adds character and balance.

 A mellow, earthy, toasty taste dominates on the first sip, leaving a pleasant and smooth aftertaste.
-The slightly more intense flavours pack more of a punch than with the less intense varities of pods, but this coffee avoids the bitterness and burnt flavours of the darker roast varities.
+The slightly more intense flavours pack more of a punch than with the less intense varieties of pods, but this coffee avoids the bitterness and burnt flavours of the darker roast varieties.
 A good all-round coffee for any occasion.

 A subtle and slightly week coffee